UBitSandBox/HYBRID-REST-DOC/source/includes/_dispose_type.md

 ### Body Parameters
 Parameter | Type | Description
 --------- | ----------- | -----------
-TITLE * | string | German title of the dispose type TITLE_F | string | French title of the dispose type TITLE_I | string | Italian title of the dispose type TITLE_E | string | English title of the dispose type
+title * | string | German title of the dispose type titleF | string | French title of the dispose type titleI | string | Italian title of the dispose type titleE | string | English title of the dispose type

 <aside class="notice">
 Parameters marked with an asterisk (*) are mandatory.